Instagram is one of the most popular social media apps on the planet, and its numbers are only increasing.

 You can also turn message replies off altogether, if you’re only interested in sharing your video and not getting responses from live viewers.

-Reels is a feature within the Instagram app which allows users to record 15 second videos in the app's camera and add music, a feature akin to TikTok.
+Reels is a feature within the Instagram app which allows users to record videos (up to 15 minutes in length) in the app's camera and add music, a feature akin to TikTok.
 Users can then edit the video adding filters, captions, hashtags and changing the speed.
 They can use music from Instagram's library or upload their own.

 Reels can be shared publicly, and featured in the Explore tab - or kept private.
 For people who only want to share with their friends, Reels can be posted to your feed, added to your Story, or sent via direct messages.